thunderbird/webext-docs/folders.rst

       :name: ``path``
       :type: (string)

       Path to this folder in the account.
 Although paths look predictable, never guess a folder's path, as there are a number of reasons why it may not be what you think it is.
+Use :ref:`folders.getParentFolders` or :ref:`folders.getSubFolders` to obtain hierarchy information.

    .. api-member::